Becoming a Dental Hygienist in Maryland

 - Demonstrate good moral character by not having been investigated by a disciplinary committee, not having outstanding charges and not having been disciplined.

-A licensed hygienist who has not passed the ADHLEX can also become licensed in Maryland by having worked in the profession for at least 150 hours per year for the previous three years or longer and by passing clinical exams in another state.
+A licensed dental hygienist who has not passed the ADHLEX can also become licensed in Maryland by having worked in the profession for at least 150 hours per year for the previous three years or longer and by passing clinical exams in another state.

 For new hygienists in the state of Maryland, licensing requires passing the ADHLEX, the Maryland Dental Hygiene Jurisprudence Examination, and the National Boards exams administered by the American Dental Association.
 These exams can all be taken after completing a program lasting at least two years that is accredited by CODA.
 Applicants also must show good moral character.